mmeiburg/unityAndroidSensors/README.md

 Secondly, You get a simple extentable event system which allows you to create _SmartEvents_ and _SmartVars_ in the project view.

 ## Events and Variables

 To create a new _SmartEvent_ or a _SmartVar_ you can use the _Create->SensorPlugin->SmartData_ context menu in the project view.

 <img src="https://imgur.com/GEdXIWy.png" alt="Sensor Reader" width="550" height="70">

-Events are accessible via the ListenSmartEvent
+Events are accessible via the ListenSmartEvent Component

 <img src="https://imgur.com/rIUHGut.png" alt="Sensor Reader" width="250" height="145">

 Here you can listen to _SmartEvent_'s.
-If a event gets fired all callbacks get called.
+If a event gets fired all callbacks get invoked.

 These are particularly useful for game-level events, such as starting, pausing the game, a player dying etc.